History of the War in Afghanistan (2001–2021): Planning the invasion

 The first plan for the war was made by Director of the Central Intelligence Agency, George Tenet two days after 9/11, which involved CIA paramilitary forces and US Army special forces fighting together with the Northern Alliance and with the support of air strikes against the Taliban and Al-Qaeda.
 Bush wanted to have ground troops, believing that a mostly air campaign signaled weakness.
 General Tommy Franks, then-commanding general of Central Command (CENTCOM), proposed to President Bush and Secretary of Defense Donald Rumsfeld that the US invade Afghanistan using a conventional force of 60,000 troops, preceded by six months of preparation.

 Rumsfeld and Bush feared that a conventional invasion of Afghanistan could bog down as had happened to the Soviets from 1979 and the British in 1842.
 Rumsfeld rejected Franks's plan, saying "I want men on the ground now!"
 Franks returned the next day with a plan utilizing US Special Forces.
 On 26 September 2001, fifteen days after the 9/11 attack, the US covertly inserted members of the CIA's Special Activities Division led by Gary Schroen as part of team Jawbreaker into Afghanistan, forming the Northern Afghanistan Liaison Team.
 They linked up with the Northern Alliance in the Panjshir Valley north of Kabul.

+2001: invasion of Afghanistan

 Beginning of military operations

 The US officially launched Operation Enduring Freedom on 7 October 2001, with the assistance of the United Kingdom.
 The two were later joined by other countries.
 The first operations were airstrikes against airfields, radars, Mullah Omar's home, as well as anti-aircraft and communications systems, lasting for two weeks.